Sciebo-RDS/Sciebo-RDS/docs/content/doc/impl/plugins/owncloud.md

 ### Settings administrator view

-Once the plugin has been installed and activated in Owncloud from the Apps Market (see [here how](https://doc.owncloud.com/server/admin_manual/installation/apps_management_installation.html)), the RDS system must be configured in the settings.
+Once the plugin has been installed and activated in Owncloud, for example through the Apps Market (see [here how](https://doc.owncloud.com/server/admin_manual/installation/apps_management_installation.html)), the RDS system must be configured in the settings.

 ![Administrator view](/images/oc-plugin-view-admin.png)